With so many NFT projects already in the market and so many new one popping up, how do you know which are worth investing in?

 Leadership

-An NFT project is usually only as good as the people behind it.
+An NFT or any Web 3 project or product is usually only as good as the people behind it.

-If a project lacks a strong and committed team its success can be short-lived.
+If a project lacks a qualified and committed team its success can be short-lived.

 A strong team ensures a project will deliver on its promises.
 This is especially important when considering a project still in the early stages of its development.
 A strong team can also help the project win partners that can help its growth.